richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 — Frank Wilhoit
 {{% /pageinfo %}}

 The bulk of the population, 60% or so, are the wageslaves: ordinary working stiffs.
-In a former time, we would have called these "middle classes", and their existence would be characterised as both safe and comfortable.
+In a former time, we would have called these "middle class", and their existence would be characterised as both safe and comfortable.
 Now, their most defining characteristic is an overworked and hollowed-out numbness.

 Most wageslaves either toil for a smaller corp under a national SIN, or they work for a true megacorp and have a corp-issued SIN.
-The latter group were either born into the corp or (somewhat less often) were hired into it but required to sacrifice their national SIN in the process.
-The corp never misses an opportunity to remind these wageslaves that the corp can make them SINless on a whim, effectively casting them out of society.
-Higher level wageslaves, who have proven themselves to their megacorp patron many times over, can aspire to a higher tier of SIN that allows their partners and children to benefit also.
-Their children transfer to corp-owned schooling, becoming indoctrinated.
+The latter group is further divided into those born into the corp or (rather fewer) those hired into it but required to sacrifice their national SIN in the process.
+The corp never misses an opportunity to remind its wageslaves that the corp can make them SINless on a whim, effectively casting them out of society.
+The overall atmosphere is of indentured servitude imposed by the thread of statelessness.
+More senior level wageslaves, who have proven themselves to their megacorp patron many times over, can aspire to a higher tier of SIN that allows their partners and children to benefit also.
+Their children transfer to corp-owned schooling, becoming indoctrinated in turn.

 Wageslaves crowd the city.
 Most of them live crammed into towering apartment blocks in areas that at least see occasional rentacop patrols.
 They generally commute by public mass transit, although a large minority own a reasonably well-kept personal vehicle.
 The most affluent wageslaves can choose to escape the inner city to one of the pockets of single-occupant housing that still linger in the outer suburbs.